 - Hotels: Hotel 10 | Fairmont The Queen Elizabeth

 By Danni from Danni In The Desert

 This beautiful little village is located in Quebec, Mont Tremblant was built especially for tourists who want a European resort-style ski experience with hotels, shops, restaurants, and more!

 They offer a range of slopes from beginning to advanced along with ski instructors for those who are novices or wish to improve their technique.
 Don’t have any ski gear?
 Not to worry!
 Everything can be hired from their ski shop!

 Once you’ve finished skiing, you’ve got lots of ways to unwind with a wide range of restaurants and hotels serving an array of food and beverages.

-Similar to the restaurants, there are a wide range of hotels available closeby.
+Similar to the restaurants, there is a wide range of hotels available close by.
 Everything from hostels to 5-star boutique hotels.
 Despite being a skiing resort, one of the best parts of it is possible to experience skiing whatever your budget!

 Trois-Rivières (Ice Trails & Winter Hiking)